In this post, we will cover the second part of the eight digital marketing elements you should use in your business.

-How about taking the ebook and creating a video with it, or a live video discussing the content.Repurposing content can reach a larger audience accross more channels when done properlyClick To Tweet
+How about taking the e-book and creating a video with it, or a live video discussing the content.Repurposing content can reach a larger audience across more channels when done properlyClick To Tweet

 So you can see write once and repurposing will give you several avenues for the same content.
 It can be seen and heard by different users who want to absorb it in different ways.